wing-puah/thegeekwing-jekyll/_posts/technology/2018-08-18-the-lights-go-off.md

 She had a choice between a gap year or studying in university.
 She had a choice to work in a stable job or to freelance and run her own startup.
 It was her choice.

-A conscious that she made as she believe that she could maximise the earning potential if she stuck on to the teaching field.
+A conscious act that she made as she believed that she could maximise the earning potential if she stuck on to the teaching field.

 ## 2013.
 Her first partnership
 "Hey wing, I am interested to work with you.
 Will you like to give a talk at this company?
 Let's chat over phone", a message was sent through the meetup group that she ran.